sroberts/sroberts.github.io/_posts/2014-08-16-crisis-comms-for-ir.md

 [Wall Street Journal: Doctors' New Tool To Fight Lawsuits: Saying 'I'm Sorry' ](http://online.wsj.com/news/articles/SB108482777884713711)

 ### Be Human
 Ok, this one is a personal preference, but one of the key things I have learned is you can't overvalue a sense of humanity in these communications.
 This is wildly difficult but crucially important.
 A feeling that a real person wrote something makes it easier to excuse things taking a bit longer than they could have, or makes the apology believable, instead of just lawyer speak.
 It's not easy, but it is worth it.
+One of the easiest way to do this is by making sure that all communications go through a single point of contact.
+This allows communication to have a face as well as a voice.

 ## Done Well: [PF Changs](http://www.pfchangs.com/)